lorentzben/host-microbe-interaction-protein/content/citations/2022-11-07-dehauomicstechnologiespoultry2022/index.md

 "for review see Upadhyaya et al., 2019)" ([Link](zotero://open-pdf/library/items/REIYLVKJ?page=6) )

-"Caecal bacterial taxa such as Faecalibacterium prausnitzii, Ruminococcus genus, Lachnospiraceae family and Bacteroides genus, are associated with good bird performance or low feed conversion ratio (FCR) (Stanley et al., 2012, 2013, 2014, 2016; Singh et al., 2012; Johnson et al., 2018)." ([Link](zotero://open-pdf/library/items/REIYLVKJ?page=6) ) ^f77bd9
+<a id="^f77bd9"></a> "Caecal bacterial taxa such as Faecalibacterium prausnitzii, Ruminococcus genus, Lachnospiraceae family and Bacteroides genus, are associated with good bird performance or low feed conversion ratio (FCR) (Stanley et al., 2012, 2013, 2014, 2016; Singh et al., 2012; Johnson et al., 2018)." ([Link](zotero://open-pdf/library/items/REIYLVKJ?page=6) ) ^f77bd9

 "can degrade complex indigestible carbohydrates present in chicken feed, such as cellulose and hemicellulose, into end metabolites that can be utilized by the bird, thereby providing additional energy to the bird" ([Link](zotero://open-pdf/library/items/REIYLVKJ?page=6) )